MarioFronza/exposed-utils/README.md

 We welcome contributions from the community!
 To build and test the library, follow these steps:

 1. Clone the repository.
-2. Build the project using ./gradlew build.
+2. Build the project using `./gradlew build`.
-3. Run tests using ./gradlew test.
+3. Run tests using `./gradlew test`.